wp-plugins/event-calendar-ticketing/readme.txt

 * Establish per-buyer **ticket quantity purchase limits** to thwart ticket scalpers

 * Set up event **ticket variations** to sell specific seating, where each variation can have it's own stock quantity, regular price, and sale price.
-For example, set up an event that have 5 types of seating and sell each type in a different quantity and cost
+For example, set up an event that has 5 types of seating and sell each type in a different quantity and cost

 * Set up limited quantity **tickets at special prices**.
-Example, offer the first 10 ticket buyers a special discount on select seating by using ticket-related coupons or variation product quantities to limit availability
+Example: Offer the first 10 ticket buyers a special discount on select seating by using ticket-related coupons or variation product quantities to limit availability

-* Schedule **large events and conferences** with multiple tracks, multiple sessions, multiple sponsors, and multiple speakers.
-Example: Easily create a multi-track event or conference where each track has 4 sessions and each session has 2 speakers - and optionally assign organizers and sponsors to those sessions, and/or the entire event or conference.
+* Schedule **large events and conferences** with multiple sessions, multiple sponsors, and multiple speakers.
+Example: Easily create a multi-session event or conference where there might be many sessions and each session has 1 or more speakers - and optionally assign organizers and sponsors to those sessions, and/or the entire event or conference.
 Easily rearrange your complete event information with simple drag-and-drop functionality

 * Allow buyers to **print their own tickets**, complete with **QR Codes**.
 The QR codes link directly to the customer's order page in the WordPress admin area or a mini check-in interface, so you can quickly get your guests checked in at the door.

+* **Generate reports** of event attendees and related data to quickly get a view of who you're expecting to attend.
+Sort your report by any field in the report.
+Plus, you can print your reports or export them to CSV/Excel or PDF files.

 * **Allow backorders** to create "**waiting lists**"

 * Add **custom forms** to event sales pages using our easy form generator.
-Use this super powerful feature to collect additional information or provide upsells or addons.
+Use this super powerful feature to **collect additional information or provide upsells or addons**.
 For example, **sell shwag** to an event so buyers can order the t-shirt etc at the same time they purchase tickets.
-Custom form fields can be single line text, multi-line text, radio buttons, checkboxes, dropdown list, or a file upload field, and each field can have an optional price assigned to it so that if a buyer selects something in the form with a price, that cost is added to the price of the ticket purchase during checkout.
+Custom form fields can be single line text, multi-line text, radio buttons, checkboxes, dropdown list, or a file upload field, and each field can have an optional price assigned to it so that if a buyer selects something in the form with a price the cost is added to the price of the ticket purchase during checkout.

 * Offer **ticket discount coupon codes**.
 Easily use the coupon features of WooCommerce to generate any number of coupons or discounts for an event